Lipen/discrete-math-course/typst/hw2.typ

 The _Boolean product_ of two matrices $A boolprod B = [c_(i j)]$ is defined as: $c_(i j) = or.big_k (a_(i k) and b_(k j))$.

-+ Compute the boolean product:
++ Compute the Boolean product:
   $
     natrix.bnat(
       1, 0, 1;